yodrew/yodrew.github.io/_pages/darkroom-retreat.md

 In a darkroom retreat, darkness does nothing.
 Like air or water, darkness merely presents an opportunity to the self-preserving organism to express its ceaseless tendency toward wholeness in another way.
 The principal actor is life, not its conditions nor any treatment.

-##### not a psychedelic
+##### not psychedelic

-I mean it is not related to an abnormal condition, like a substance or sleep-deprivation, to consciously experience normally unconscious phenomena.
+The psychedelic approach uses an abnormal condition, like a toxic substance or sleep-deprivation, to consciously experience normally unconscious phenomena.
+Hygiene only uses normal conditions.

-Nor is it thrill-seeking.
+Neither do we seek thrills in hygiene.
 The awesome images and associated feelings one can have in darkness are impressive and subtly nourishing.
 But having such cool experiences is not the point.
 Recovering the capacity to live normally is the point.
 Here at hygiene 3.0 HQ, we are cutting through spiritual materialism.

 Because of Mantak Chia's book, _Darkroom Enlightenment_, and the similarity of experience, many people believe that endogenous DMT highs happen in darkroom retreats.
-But it is unproven.
-It is conjecture.
-Current methods of detecting DMT would require the pineal gland to be removed, dissected, and analyzed, killing the subject.
+But it is conjecture.
+It is unproven.

+Current methods of detecting DMT in the pineal gland would require it to be removed, dissected, and analyzed, killing the subject.
 Psychedelic and dark retreat researcher, Ondrej Skala, told me this.
 He cited his associate, Dr Marek Malus, professor of psychology at the University of Ostrava, Czech Republic.
 Dr Malus, whom I met there, is the world's leading academic researcher of dark retreating.

+I recommend against drugs of all kinds.
+They destroy the self-control necessary for success in any endeavor.
+With regards to self-discovery and recovery, drugs are child's play.
+They intoxify body and soul, hollowing out the being.
+They reinforce the false strategy of externalizing power that characterizes our incapacity.

+I might also say that drugs do not lead to enlightenment, but destroy the subtle nervous system that enlightenment depends on.
+But I will go further: enlightenment is an unworthy goal.
+We need something much greater than enlightenment to fix our problems and live fully.

+Lastly, drugs are expensive and legally treacherous.
+They associate one with the wrong sort of people and destroy normal conditions of life: work, relationships, rest.

+Just say yo (Spanish for, "I").
+Get yourself back the way nature provides.

+##### not summary

-Spirituality, therapy, and psychedelics share a vain strategy to end suffering: make the unconscious conscious.
-Then the conscious can somehow fix the unconscious.
-Which is viewed as inert, even resistant to fixing things.
+Spirituality, therapy, and psychedelics share a vain strategy to end suffering: _make the unconscious conscious so the conscious can somehow fix it_.
+They all view the unconscious as inert, even resistant to fixing things.
 This attitude is stupid and clumsy.
-It whips a tired, injured conscious into work it can never do and insults and abuses the expert unconscious.
+It whips a tired, injured conscious into work it can never do.
+It insults and abuses the expert unconscious while leaching its products.
 It is internalized tyranny.

-Predictably, the internal forces capable of the work respond by going on strike.
+Predictably, the unconscious, which is capable of the work, responds by going on strike.
 Next to nothing happens that should.

-In standard psychotic fashion, this gives conventional minds no pause.
+Naturally, this gives conventional psychotic minds no pause.
 Indeed, it confirms their adversarial expectations of the organism.
-It calls for further intervention.
-Which makes no sense and never works, so try it again!
+They call for further intervention.
+Which makes no sense and never works.
+So try it again!

-In contrast, the hygienic use of darkness is passive as regards the will.
+In contrast, the hygiene respects the abilities of the unconscious.
+It is passive as regards the will.
 The will only plays a supportive role.
 The autonomic self is the lead actor.
 The will recognize and supports it.
 Zero conflict.
 Maximum efficiency.
 Perfect result.

 ### mechanics